-Accounting is the art of capturing, analyzing, recording, summarizing, interpreting, and reporting financial information about an entity, such as a school district.
+Accounting is the art of capturing, analyzing, recording, summarizing, interpreting, and reporting financial information about an entity, such as an LEA.
 GAAP consist of the accounting profession's rules for doing these things.
 If followed, GAAP enable users of financial information to rely on that information and, if necessary, compare the financial information reported by multiple entities.